dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 There was one property which I took my interest.
 It was the top flat in an old victorian house conversion, which had a view over Weymouth Bay.
-After some debating I put in an offer at the asking price and that was the only house I looked at.
+After some debating I put in an offer at the asking price and that was the only flat I looked at.

 ![view](/images/2023-12-29/2.jpg)